Candidates

 Summary

-Agile computing has transformed the software development landscape by prioritizing flexibility, collaboration, and continuous improvement.
-By focusing on delivering high-value applications early and often, Agile methodologies allow teams to adapt quickly to changing requirements and deliver software that meets user needs and expectations.
+Agile computing has transformed software development by emphasizing flexibility, collaboration, and continuous improvement.
+By delivering high-value features early and iterating based on feedback, Agile enables teams to adapt quickly to changing requirements and consistently meet user expectations.

 FAQ